MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/enable-webview-pad-login.md

 ## Symptoms

-- The current Power Automate for desktop login browser sends an invalid "user agent" header, causing some 2-factor authentication to identify it as a security issue.
+- The current Power Automate for desktop login browser sends an invalid "user agent" header, causing some two factor authentications to identify it as a security issue.

 - Attempting to log in shows a JavaScript error.